rajveermalviya/unifrost/README.md

 ```

 When a client gets disconnected it has a time window to connect to the server
 again with the state unchanged.
-If client timeout is not specified in the
+If client ttl is not specified in the
-streamer config then default timeout of one minute is set.
+streamer config then default ttl is set to one.

 To know more, check out the [example](examples/1000topics)